 Ethical Guideline for Journal Publication

-The editor in chief of Jurnal Inovasi Penelitian: The International Journal of Social Science is responsible for deciding which of the articles submitted to the journal should be published.
-The decision is based on the recommendation of the journal’s editorial board members and reviewers.
-The journal abides by legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editor confers with the editorial team and reviewers in making this decision.
+The editors of JOEL (Journal of Educational and Language Research) is responsible for deciding which articles submitted to the journal should be published.
+The validation of the work in question and its importance to researchers and readers must always drive such decisions.
+The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
+The editors may confer with other editors or reviewers in making their decisions.

 Disclosure and Conflicts of Interest